Whether you are looking for some costume ideas for kids going out for Halloween or for kids in a play, you will find them here.

 - Paint one side of each wing and fold them in half like a real butterfly.

 - Next, lay the netting between the set and glue in place.
 Punch four holes through the cardboard to run the ribbon through to give the effect of a backpack.

 - To make a mask–Separate the petals of the flowers and glue them neatly around the mask from the inside out, carefully making sure that the eyes are not covered; Remove the elastic cord and staple a piece of ribbon (long enough to tie around the head and dangle down) to each side.
 Double the pipe cleaners and attach to the back of the mask; glue the pompoms to the ends.

-Use combinations of reds, oranges, yellows, greens, blues, purples, and pinks.
+- Use combinations of reds, oranges, yellows, greens, blues, purples, and pinks.
 This could also be used as a fairy with silver and white!

 - This idea can be used for any animal by switching colors and the type of ears and tail.

 Add spots to construction paper and adhere the spots with tape or washable glue.
 Use a barrette to attach long felt ears to the sides of the child’s head.

-CLOWN: Over sized clothes make a clown costume.
+Oversized clothes make a clown costume.
 Add hat, wide tie and face paint.